scipy-conference/scipy_proceedings/papers/221_jessurun/sections_rst/methods.rst

 This is accomplished by incorporating additional scene pixels around each object until the appropriate size is obtained.
 Models trained on these exports can be directly plugged back into S3A's processing framework, allowing them to generate new annotations or refine preliminary user efforts.
 The described I/O framework is also heavily modularized such that custom dataset specifications can easily be incorporated.
-In this manner, future versions of S3A will facilitate interoperability with popular formats such as COCO and Pascal VOC.
+In this manner, future versions of S3A will facilitate interoperability with popular formats such as COCO and Pascal VOC :cite:`lin_microsoft_2014,everingham_pascal_2010`.

 .. raw:: latex